 You may also enjoy: 11 Solutions to Air Pollution in Cities

-Which Human Activities Contribute to Air Pollution the Most?
+What Human Activities Contribute Air Pollution?

 1. Agricultural Activities

-A study by the Columbia Climate School has confirmed that emissions from agricultural farming outweighs all other sources of human caused air pollution.
+Emissions from agricultural farming outweighs all other sources of human caused air pollution.
 Nitrogen rich fertilizers and animal waste produce harmful fumes, which combine in the air with emissions from industrial facilities to form solid particles.
 One of the most harmful gasses produced from agricultural farming is ammonia, which enters the air as a gas from heavily fertilized fields and livestock waste.

-2. Daily Litter
+2. What Human Activities Contribute Air Pollution?
+Daily Litter

 Littering is another human activity that massively contributes to air pollution.
 Single-use plastics have become an integral part of our daily lives, and the most commonly littered items are food wrappers and plastic bottles.
 It’s not exactly safe or practical to reuse single-use plastic water bottles, but fortunately every other option is better — from recycled PET to reusable glass or metal bottles.

 Recommended read: What Makes Black Plastic an Environmental Nightmare?

 According to a study done by Keep America Beautiful, over 51 billion pieces of litter appear on US roads each year, 38 percent of which are tobacco products.
 Cigarette butts are another commonly littered item – the average cigarette butt takes up to 10 years to decompose, and they are very damaging to the environment.

 Poor urban planning, which leads to suburban sprawl and the dependency on cars, is a major factor in accelerated greenhouse gas emissions, which causes air pollution.
 Gases emitted from vehicles including trucks, jeeps, cars, trains, airplanes cause an immense amount of pollution.